CompositionalIT/Stateful-Menu/README.md

 It is just the out-of-the box SAFE Todo app with a push menu added.
 This menu uses the `React.useState` hook to store a bool which tracks whether it is open or closed.

 For more advanced scenarios consider the `React.useElmish' hook [provided by Feliz](https://zaid-ajaj.github.io/Feliz/#/Hooks/UseElmish) to give the component its own separate MVU loop.

+It was created to accompany a [blog on our website](https://www.compositional-it.com/news-blog/stateful-react-components/), check it out!